Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Frequency-domain singularity subtraction

 \section{Frequency-domain singularity subtraction}

-While the FTH method reviewed in Section~\ref{sec:abl_rev} allows for dispersionless simulation of~\eqref{eqn:wave} for arbitrarily long times, a difficulty arises when complex resonances lie near the real axis, namely the integrand of the inverse Fourier transform~\eqref{eqn:ukw} becomes near-singular.
-This leads to slow convergence of the Fourier transform method reviewed in Section~\ref{sec:inv_four_tran}---as it would indeed for any Fourier transform method which does not resolve the near singularities.
-This problem may be exacerbated for wideband or high-frequency problems and strongly trapping obstacles, where hundreds or thousands of poles may exist near the real axis.
-Section~\ref{sec:SingSubIntrod} introduces a complex resonance subtraction method that resolves this difficulty.
-Section~\ref{sec:I2eval} then establishes a technique for evaluation of the integrals related to the resonance subtraction, and finally Section~\ref{sec:SEM} discusses the relationship of that technique to asymptotic expansions of $u(\br,t)$.
+The FTH method reviewed in Section~\ref{sec:abl_rev} enables essentially dispersion-free simulation of~\eqref{eqn:wave} over arbitrarily long times, but it encounters difficulties when complex resonances lie close to the real axis---a situation that typically occurs for strongly trapping scattering obstacles.
+In such cases, the integrand of the inverse Fourier transform~\eqref{eqn:ukw} becomes nearly singular, leading to slow convergence of the Fourier transform method described in Section~\ref{sec:inv_four_tran} as the number $J$ of quadrature points is increased---as would occur with any Fourier-based approach that does not explicitly account for such near-singularities.
+This difficulty is particularly pronounced in the presence of strongly trapping obstacles under wideband or high-frequency regimes, where hundreds or even thousands of resonance poles may cluster near the real-frequency integration path.

+To address this issue, Section~\ref{sec:SingSubIntrod} introduces a complex resonance subtraction method that decomposes the near-singular integrand into two components: a smooth, singularity-subtracted term $U_{\bp,h}^\mathrm{s}(\br,\omega)$, which is free of sharp frequency-domain features, and a second term which equals the sum of a finite number of isolated polar singularities.
+The resulting Fourier integrals over the frequency interval~\eqref{eq:fr_int} are denoted by $\mathcal{I}_1(\br,t)$ and $\mathcal{I}_2(\br,t)$, respectively.

+Section~\ref{sec:I2eval} then highlights the straightforward evaluation of $\mathcal{I}_1(\br,t)$ via the quadrature rule described in Section~\ref{sec:inv_four_tran} and it presents an efficient method for computing $\mathcal{I}_2(\br,t)$ with a computational cost per time-evaluation point that remains uniformly bounded for arbitrarily long times.
+This is achieved by leveraging an asymptotic expansion of the quantity $\mathcal{I}_2(\br,t)$ constructed on the basis of the associated complex resonances.
+Finally, Section~\ref{sec:SEM} concerns the singularity expansion of the full scattered field $u(\br,t)$: it provides a non-rigorous but reasonable rationale for the suggestion made in Section~\ref{intro} that such expansions remain valid even for scattering problems involving obstacles with arbitrary trapping characteristics.